MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-311.md

 # Vendor - Top 10 List (report)

-The *Vendor - Top 10 List* report provides a list of vendors with the most transactions within a selected period.
-You can choose to display more than 10 vendors.
+The **Vendor - Top 10 List** report provides a list of vendors with the most transactions in a selected period.
+If needed, you can choose to display more than 10 vendors.

-The vendors are sorted by purchase amount within the selected period.
+Vendors are sorted by purchase amounts in the selected period.
 The list gives a quick overview of vendors with the largest balance and highest purchase volume.

 ## Use cases